Corniel/corniel.github.io/hello-world/2023-02-20_testable_clock.md

 So how to overcome this problem?

 ## Stubable Date Time provider
-With the addoption of depdency injection/inverse of control, most programmers have developed a habbit of creating services for everything.
+With the adoption of dependency injection/inverse of control, most programmers have developed a habit of creating services for everything.
 DI frameworks do most of the work, and a (unit) test implementation helps while testing.

 ``` C#